andre-jar/Stick-Arena-Private-Server/README.md

 - Fixed a bug where you could not select an empty pet.
 - Users do not have a labpass as default now.
 - Prevent players from creating a room with the same name twice
+- Fixed a bug where the lobby time after completion of the round was displayed incorrectly by the clients and joining in between matches would lead the player to an empty room until a new round starts.

 # How to set up